kubevirt/kubevirt-tutorial/labs/lab1/lab1.md

 This lab is designed to accommodate several students.
 Each student will be provided with a cloud instance running on GCP with nested virtualization, 4 vcpus and 16GiB of RAM.
 No GCP knowledge is required for this lab.

-The naming convention for the lab VMs is: **kubevirtlab-\<number\>.gce.sexylinux.net**.
+The naming convention for the lab VMs is: **kubevirtlab-\<number\>.try.kubevirt.me**.
 You will be assigned an instance number by the instructor.

 All the boxes have been provisioned with an SSH public key, so you can SSH into your instance using the ssh key located into [RSA](./RSA) folder.